Is Gary Chapman’s Marriage Advice Safe for Abuse Victims? A Critical Review of Focus on the Family’s Claims and Credentials

 👉 https://youtu.be/Kk5GTMlZPNY?si=4nJu4yiHnpa1WJDH

-And read 50 responses from people in my private group, The Life-Saving Divorce, who know firsthand that his claim “divorce never makes people happy” is pure bunk:
+And read 50 responses from people in my private group, The Life-Saving Divorce, who know firsthand that his claim “divorce will never lead to personal happiness” is far from true:

 🚩 When Chapman Talks, Abusers Cheer